kingslyroche/iris-classifier/README.md

 # iris-classifier

-A simple logistics regression model deployed as a web app
+A simple logistics regression model deployed as a  Flask web app